thiswillbeyourgithub/Clozolkor/README.md

 ## TODO / Planned features / known issues (some are really simple, don't forget to help!)
 * make it work with the latest anki version
-* hide the hint fields when all the cloze have been opened
+* separate the tests used to figure out which platform is running anki, use it to fix the "forceMobileBehavior" setting
 * split the script into multiple sub scripts.
 That would help maintenance and "sharability" to have a "decks and tags section", "cloze section", etc. It would make it really easy to add parts to other template, for example adding the nice tag bar to the image occlusion template.
 * see if it's possible to add a {{cx:: field that would always be clozed, no matter the card number (*edit: pretty sure it's actually very easy by adding a html field and treating it like a cloze*)
 * I want to support the creation of an addon that handles clozes better : if you are interested, tell it [there](https://github.com/epiphanie-gedeon/anki-wrapper/issues/2)